How important is e-commerce SEO for your business, and where should you start?

 Learn more about our philosophy on passive link building here.

-With mobile-first indexing completely rolled out, and a closer look being taken at page experience (looking at core web vitals!), it’s never been more important to deliver a quick, light site that’s easy to use.
+With mobile-first indexing completely rolled out (and roughly 77% of shoppers using a mobile device to search for products), it’s never been more important to deliver a quick, light site that’s easy to use.

 To check to see if your site is mobile-friendly, plug your domain into Google’s Mobile-Friendly Test.